 So you take excellent care of yourself by prioritizing what makes you feel alive, and then you go do it no matter what.
 And you remember too that the only permission you need to do that is your own.

-My weight-loss journey & how it can help you do what makes you feel alive
+My weight loss transformation & how it can help you do what makes you feel alive

 - I no longer have a fear of food.